 - Do: Pick a shoe with an ankle-cut or high-top, preferably secured with either Velcro, snaps or laces.

 - Don’t: Buy hand-me-downs from someone else.
 These are likely sculpted by their previous owner and won’t necessarily fit your toddler.

 - Don’t: Assume you know the correct size; instead get your little one’s feet professionally measured.
 Or, at least, check the shoe when it’s on, to make sure it fits well.

 Shoes are essential at times, we all know that.
 They keep tiny toddling feet protected from harmful substances and items found on the ground.

 Still, letting your little one walk barefoot whenever possible is very important.
 This will help build balance and good posture, while promoting the natural growth of the feet.

-But finding shoes can be a tricky task.
+But finding the best baby walking shoes can be a tricky task.
 As a mom of kids with wide feet, I love the New Balance Kids running shoes.
 These were the perfect fit, providing enough support and comfort without hindering the baby’s walking progress.

-Did our reviews help you make a decision?
+Did our baby shoe reviews help you make a decision?
 Do you have a favorite shoe brand for your toddlers?
-Let us know in the comments below, and don’t forget to share the article!
+Let us know in the comments below!